journeyapps/foreman_god/README.md

 If present, the `tmp/restart.txt` file in your project is watched for changes.
 If this file is modified, for example with `touch tmp/restart.txt`, all workers are restarted.

+### Stop workers

+If present, the `tmp/stop.txt` file will stop all workers.
+If it is removed, the workers will start.

 ### Reloading the Procfile

 When the Procfile (or .env or .foreman files) changed, use `god load <god config> stop` to reload the config files.